Haaroon/haaroon.github.io/index.md

   [ZCon0 Presentation by Mary Maller](https://www.youtube.com/watch?v=dP4dH_aHbdM)) <br/>
   George Kappos, <b>Haaroon Yousaf</b>, Mary Maller, and Sarah Meiklejohn<br/>
   27th USENIX Security Symposium (USENIX '18)

+  Source code for this project and instructions on how to repeat the entire paper can be found [here on github](https://github.com/manganese/zcash-empirical-analysis)

 Much of my research is done in collaboration with my colleagues [Sarah Meiklejohn](https://SMeiklej.com) and [George Kappos](https://georgekap.github.io/).